 Goofy grin again. “’Shine on You Crazy Diamond.’”

-When we meet for ditch hour at Nutrition, we decide to return to the garage, as it is closest to school.
+When we meet for ditch hour at Nutrition, we decide to return to the garage, as it is closer to school.
 Jace misses Max, or, as he says, Max misses us.
 I’m silently grateful that my room is no longer everyone’s ashtray that never gets dumped.
 Standard procedure is to leave Jace’s and John’s garage before their folks get home from work and go to Robby’s for the evening.

 Max is indeed a happy black lab when we return, sniffing everyone’s pockets for weed; when he finds Robby, his tail wags furiously.
 He barks authoritatively, demanding his smoke.
 Max follows the joint around the room, catching his share as each person exhales.
 It ends when he falls over, unable to get back up.
 Jace sits with him in stoner heaven.
 I can’t keep my eyes off Jace.
 Instead of being annoyed, he just winks at me and grins.